 ART 101 Drawing I: Introduction to Drawing (3).
 Drawing with an emphasis on the development of visual perception.
 Six hours per week.

 ART 300 Drawing III (3).
 A conceptual study of both figurative and abstract approaches to drawing.
 Six hours per week.
-Prerequisites: ART 101 and 201 are prerequisites for art majors only.
+Prerequisites: ART 101 and 201 or permission of instructor.

 ART 304 Drawing V (3).
 Continuation of ART 303.
-Prerequisite: ART 303.
+SIx hours per week.
+Prerequisite: ART 303 or permission of instructor.

 ART 403 Drawing VI (3).
 Six hours per week.
 Prerequisite: ART 303 or permission of instructor.

 ART 404 Drawing VII (3).
-Prerequisite: ART 403.
+Six hours per week.
+Prerequisite: ART 403 or permission of instructor.

 ART 503 Drawing VIII (3).
 Concentrated exploration of drawing with emphasis on personal expression.
 Criticism and discussion.
 Six hours per week.
 Prerequisite: ART two drawing courses or permission of instructor.

 ART 504 Drawing IX (3).
 Continuation of ART 503.
 Six hours per week.
 Prerequisite: ART 511 or permission of instructor.